Skip to content

 What it does not do

 • SMS does not leave your device.
-There is no Ledgerly server.
+No Ledgerly server ever sees a message.

 • You can revoke this any time in Android settings.